Students' academic status is reviewed on a quarterly basis. Academic standing is determined by GPA and degree progress. To be in good standing:

 It is recommended for the student to see an academic counselor to learn about the readmission process and policy.

 If a student has been formally disqualified, the student is encouraged to make an appointment to speak with an academic counselor to learn about the readmission policy and to strategize future plans and goals.
 Please visit the page on Withdrawal and Readmission for additional information.If / when the student readmits to ICS after having been academically disqualified, the student must for the first quarter of return earn a 2.0 term GPA and Cs or higher in each course.
-Failure to meet these terms may result in academic probation or being subject to disqualification.
+Failure to meet these terms may result in academic probation or be subject to disqualification.